Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 1. Unified architecture — both text and images handled by the same model.
 The scaling story becomes simpler

-2. Prioritizing instruction following — because text understanding and image generation share the same space, fidelity to prompts is high
+2. Prioritizing instruction following — since text understanding and image generation exist in the same space, fidelity to prompts is high

 3. Mitigation through large-scale training — error accumulation is a theoretical weakness, but it can be suppressed to a practical level with sufficient scale and training techniques